tameramiddlebrooks/All-The-Stars/README.md

 **Built With**
-JavaScript, CSS, HTML, and the React library.
+Built using JavaScript, CSS, HTML, and the React library.